 Learn about requirements and processes for earning AOA continuing medical education.

-The AOA assigns CME credit to four categories: 1-A, 1-B, 2-A, and 2-B. Select an option below to view details for each category.
+The AOA assigns CME credit to four categories: 1-A, 1-B, 2-A and 2-B. Category 1 is typically osteopathic CME and Category 2 denotes allopathic CME.
+Category A is usually live activities while Category B is not (with a few exceptions).
+Select an option below to view details for each category.

 AOA Category 1-A credits will be granted to attendees for formal educational programs designed to enhance clinical competence and improve patient care.
 These programs must be sponsored by an AOA accredited Category 1 CME sponsor and are limited to:

-In addition, all standardized CME courses offered by the Civil Aeronautic Institute or Federal Aviation Administration for the purpose of maintaining an aeromedical examiner designation are eligible for Category 1-A.
+In addition, all standardized CME courses offered for the purpose of maintaining an aeromedical examiner designation are eligible for Category 1-A.

 AOA Category 1-A credit will be awarded for formal CME programs to participants who are on active duty or employed by a uniformed service.
 Category 1-B will be awarded to all other federal CME activities.

-Osteopathic physicians serving as formal judges for osteopathic clinical case presentations and research poster presentations at a formal CME function will be awarded AOA Category 1-A credits.
+Physicians serving as formal judges for osteopathic clinical case presentations and research poster presentations at a formal CME function implemented by an AOA-accredited sponsor will be awarded AOA Category 1-A credits.
 This credit is granted on an hour-for-hour basis.
-The physician may earn up to a maximum of ten (10) credits per AOA 3-year CME cycle.
+The physician may earn up to a maximum of 10 credits per AOA 3-year CME cycle.